Excess Economic Damages

 Michigan No-Fault attorneys explain how this third-party benefit covers additional lost wages, allowable expenses (such as medical expenses) and survivor’s loss

-Excess economic damages are any damages above the statutory maximum of wage loss payment (see wage loss) for the first three years after an auto accident, and any and all wage loss after three years.
+Excess economic damages include any damages above the statutory monthly maximum for wage loss benefits within the first three years after an auto accident as well as any and all wage loss after three years.

-If the automobile accident in a third-party case took place more than three years ago, the victim can’t sue the at-fault driver or the wrongdoer’s no-fault insurance company for injuries, no matter how serious.
+If the automobile accident in a third-party case took place more than three years ago, the victim can’t sue the at-fault driver or the wrongdoer’s No-Fault insurance company for injuries, no matter how serious.
 The only exception is for minors.

 Michigan Auto Law has been helping injury victims throughout Michigan for over 50 years.
-We can help you obtain the no-fault benefits and excess economic damages you require.
-To speak with a no-fault attorney directly, please call (800) 777-0028 or fill out our consultation form.
+We can help you obtain the No-Fault benefits and excess economic damages you require.
+To speak with a No-Fault attorney directly, please call (800) 777-0028 or fill out our consultation form.